jonielsen/istioworkshop/05-Istio-Lab1/README.md

 kubectl get pods
 ```

 The following example output shows there are three different versions of the web application running in the cluster.
 Each of the pods has two containers.
-One of these containers is the web app, and the other is the istio-proxy:
+One of these containers is the web app, and the other is the envoy-proxy:

 ```
 jordan@Azure:~$ kubectl get pods